bklevence/bklevence.github.io/_posts/2024-11-19-Issue-Updating.md

 For some reason minimal mistakes, jekyll, and github pages are having a VERY rough time adding my written work from french class over the last 9 weeks.

 Hoping to get to the bottom of that soon, for now it seems like accents in filename and post titles is to blame?
+Maybe just having 13 files with similar names?
+Who knows, lol.